Abhishek-552/Desktop_Voice_Assistant/README.md

-# Desktop_Voice_Assistant
-🤖 David - Your Personal AI Voice Assistant
-David is a Python-based desktop AI assistant designed to make your computing experience more interactive and efficient.
-It listens to voice commands and performs tasks like opening websites, launching applications, searching Wikipedia, telling jokes, controlling system operations (lock, shutdown, restart), managing browser tabs, checking battery status, and more.
-Built with powerful Python libraries, David offers a simple yet dynamic way to interact with your PC using your voice.
-It’s ideal for productivity, accessibility, and everyday convenience.
+#🖥️ Desktop Voice Assistant – David
+David is a Python-powered desktop voice assistant that enhances user interaction with the computer using voice commands.
+Designed for productivity and convenience, David can perform a variety of tasks like launching applications, web browsing, playing music, controlling system settings, and more.
+It uses speech recognition and text-to-speech capabilities to respond in real time, offering hands-free control and ease of access.

-🛠️ Key Features
+🛠️ Key Features:
-🎤 Voice Command Recognition – Uses natural language processing to understand and respond to your commands.
+🎤 Voice Command Recognition – Understands and executes natural language commands using speech_recognition and pyttsx3.

-🔎 Wikipedia & Google Search – Get instant answers and information by just asking.
+🔍 Wikipedia & Google Search – Provides instant answers by searching the web and Wikipedia.

-🌐 Web Navigation – Open websites like YouTube, Google, Spotify, etc.
+🌐 Web Navigation – Opens websites like YouTube, Google, Chrome, and Spotify.

-🎵 Media Control – Play music, open music folders, and close media apps like VLC and Windows Media Player.
+🎵 Media Control – Plays music from a specific folder and manages media apps like VLC and Windows Media Player.

-🗒️ App Launcher – Quickly open Notepad, Calculator, Command Prompt, and Camera.
+🗒️ App Launcher – Opens tools like Notepad, Calculator, Command Prompt, Camera, and File Explorer.

-🔒 System Control – Lock screen, restart, or shut down your system via voice.
+🖥️ System Controls – Lock, restart, or shut down your PC through simple voice commands.

-🔋 Battery Status – Check the battery percentage and charging status.
+🔋 Battery & Brightness – Reports battery status and allows voice-controlled brightness adjustments.

-😄 Entertainment – Get fun jokes anytime using the pyjokes library.

-📑 Tab & Browser Management – Close Chrome/browser or a single browser tab with simple voice instructions.
+📑 Browser & Tab Control – Closes browser windows or individual tabs with hotkey automation.

+🔊 Volume Control – Increases, decreases, mutes, unmutes, or sets system volume precisely.

-🛑 Sleep Mode – Temporarily stop the assistant and resume anytime by saying "start listening".
+🛌 Sleep Mode – Assistant can pause operations and resume when prompted.

+😄 Entertainment – Tells random jokes using the pyjokes library.

+This assistant provides an intuitive and interactive desktop experience, ideal for multitaskers, accessibility users, and tech enthusiasts.